 M. Richard Smith was elected a director of the Company in 2010.
-Mr. Smith also serves as a member of the Board of Directors of Aegion Corporation (NASDAQ:AEGN) (formerly Institutorm Technologies, Inc.), a global provider of pipeline infrastructure protection services and technologies since 2009.
-He also served as a director of Sithe Global Power, LLC, an international power development company from 2008 to 2016.
+Mr. Smith also serves as a member of the Board of Directors of Aegion Corporation (NASDAQ: AEGN) (formerly Insituform Technologies, Inc.), a global provider of pipeline infrastructure protection services and technologies, since 2009.
+He also served as a director of Sithe Global Power, LLC, an international power development company, from 2008 to 2016.
 Mr. Smith served as Senior Vice President of Bechtel Group, Inc. and President of its fossil power business unit, where he managed Bechtel's global fossil power engineering and construction activities, until 2007.
-This position culminated a 26 year career with Bechtel.
+This position culminated a 26-year career with Bechtel.
 During that tenure, he also served as Chief Executive Officer of Intergen, a joint venture between Shell and Bechtel, from 2004 to 2005.
 From 1992 to 2000, Mr. Smith was at a PG&E joint venture and at PG&E Corporation where he was responsible for all corporate development activities.

-With his extensive experience serving as a board member and in executive management roles for a number of public companies, Mr. Smith brings to the Board of Directors a valuable perspective on issues facing public companies as well as considerable guidance on corporate development, business operations and the energy industry.
-Mr. Smith received a B.S. in Aerospace Engineering from Auburn University, a M.S. in Mechanical Engineering from Northeastern University and a M.B.A. from Golden Gate University.
+With his extensive experience serving as a board member and in executive management roles for a number of public companies, Mr. Smith brings to the Board of Directors a valuable perspective on issues facing public companies as well as considerable guidance on corporate development, business operations, and the energy industry.
+Mr. Smith received a B.S. in Aerospace Engineering from Auburn University, an M.S. in Mechanical Engineering from Northeastern University and an M.B.A. from Golden Gate University.

-Dennis P. Stradford was elected a director of the Company in 2002 and elected as Chairperson of the Corporate Governance and Nominating Committee in 2017.
-From 2004 to 2010, Mr. Stradford was Chairman, President and Chief Executive Officer of Nomis Solutions, Inc., a provider of price optimization solutions to the financial services industry.
+Dennis P. Stradford was elected a director of the Company in 2002.
+Mr. Stradford previously served as Chairman, President and Chief Executive Officer of Nomis Solutions, Inc., a provider of price optimization solutions to the financial services industry from 2004 to 2010.
 He served as Nomis Solutions' Chief Executive Officer until July 2009 and Chairman until February 2010.
 Mr. Stradford was also the Chief Executive Officer of CascadeWorks, Inc., a provider of e-procurement software to Fortune 1000 companies, from 2000 to 2003.
 From 1998 to 2000, he was Chief Executive Officer of SupplyBase, Inc. a provider of web-based supply-chain management software and services.
-From 1985 to 1997, Mr. Stradford was with Flextronics International, Ltd., a publicly traded company, and served as its Senior Vice President, Sales and Marketing.
+From 1985 to 1997, Mr. Stradford was with Flextronics International, Ltd., a publicly-traded company, and served as its Senior Vice President, Sales and Marketing.
 He previously held executive and sales positions with Zehntel, Inc. and International Business Machines Corp.
+(NYSE: IBM).
 With his wealth of experience in senior management, Mr. Stradford brings to the Board of Directors considerable expertise on strategic, operational, and sales and marketing issues.
 Mr. Stradford holds a B.A. from San Jose State University and an M.A., M. Div. from St. Patrick's University.